herijooj/Kanye-Vault/Lyrics/Singles/I Love It.md

 _[Kanye West:]_
 You're such a fuckin' ho
 When the first time they ask you if you want sparklin' or still?
-Why you try to act like you was drinkin' sparklin' water 'fore you came out here?
+Why you try to act like you was drinkin' sparklin' [[7.
+Water|water]] 'fore you came out here?
 You're such a fuckin' h..

 I'm a sick fuck, I like a quick fuck (whoop!)